Deformations of exterior differential ideals and applications: Introduction.

 \

 Let us summarize the contents of the different sections.
 In Section 1 we collect several basic definitions and preliminary facts on differential graded modules over $\Omega_X$.
 In Section 2 we work out the basic theory of infinitesimal deformations and obstructions for differential graded ideals.
 In Section 3 we develop an alternative set-up for working with differential graded ideals on projective varieties, generalizing the Serre correspondence between coherent sheaves and graded modules.
-In Sections 4, 5 and 6 we review several known facts and we give some new technical calculations relevant to the geometry of moduli spaces of differential graded ideals.
-Section 7 contains the present main application of the previous theory, Theorem \ref{theorem pfaff}, which gives sufficient conditions for the stability of some types of singular Pfaff ideals, see Definition \ref{def pfaff ideal}.
+In Sections 4, 5 and 6 we review several known facts and we give some new technical calculations relevant to the geometry of moduli spaces of exterior differential ideals.
+In Section 5 we prove Theorem \ref{ext=0} on the vanishing of $\mathcal{E}xt$ for coherent sheaves, which seems to be new.
+Section 7 contains our first application of the previous theory, Theorem (A) \ref{theorem pfaff}, which gives sufficient conditions for the stability of some types of singular Pfaff ideals.
 More precisely, we consider singular Pfaff ideals $\II = \langle \omega_1, \dots, \omega_q\rangle$ generated by twisted one-forms $\omega_i$ that vary in respective irreducible components $\mathcal{F}_i$ of the space of integrable one-forms.
 More generally, we study the stability of singular Pfaff ideals of the form $\II = \II_1 + \dots + \II_q$ where each $\II_i$ is a singular Pfaff ideal, general element of a component $\mathcal{F}_i$ of the space of singular Pfaff ideals.
-As explained in Section 8, we plan to use Theorem \ref{theorem pfaff} to obtain new (generically reduced) irreducible components of moduli spaces of differential graded ideals and of singular foliations.